pippim/pippim.github.io/programs.md

 **Runs in your browser!**

+<- Move your mouse over image to see how alarm looks when it
+sounds.

+### Introduction

 Do you have a project with a fixed set of tasks and, each task always takes the same amount of time?

 Then ***Tim-ta*** (**Tim**ed**-ta**sks) will help you get the job done with each task started at the exact second!

+### Sample projects

+There are other examples where you can use Tim-ta:

+- Cooking food
+- Working out
+- Education class time for different topics
+- Sharing computer time between siblings

 <a href="programs/tim-ta.html" style="font-size: 20px;">Run</a>
 self-documenting app. &emsp;&emsp;